flex-development/mango/README.md

 ## Getting Started

-Mango is a MongoDB query API for in-memory object collections.
+Mango is a MongoDB-like API for in-memory object collections.
 It combines the power of [mingo][1] and [qs-to-mongo][2] to allow:

 - running aggregation pipelines